Twitter and Trump: Man, message and machine

-CNN Special Report "Twitter and Trump" with Bill Weir explores the President's prolific and controversial use of the social media platform Friday at 9 p.m.
+CNN Special Report "Twitter and Trump" with Bill Weir explores the President's prolific and controversial use of the social media platform on Friday, August 25, at 9 p.m.
 ET.

 (CNN)It was just after lunchtime the day after Barack Obama won re-election, and Donald Trump was about to try out a new line on Twitter.